rokoandricevic/PIMREN-Coastal-WQ/README.md

 Epistemic Quality Constraint: By generating CV maps, the script provides the necessary tools to implement the automated quality filter or "blackout" for unreliable spectral states.

 **Batch_generation_June21_github.nb**
 This is a Mathematica code for genarating random field realizations using the "Stochastic Scaling Bridge" framework as an example for CHL for June 2021 in situ samples.
+Also please find the PDF version for the quick preview.

 Before running the code make sure to change measurementFile directory (use provided folder In_situ samples) and ouput directory for storing random realizations.